CleanEnergy Logo

 Helping Manufacturers Embrace Clean Energy

-The Appalachian region of southwestern Pennsylvania, West Virginia, and eastern Ohio has been central in the coal energy sector which powered American manufacturing might, and to the natural gas industry which is now a cornerstone of America’s energy independence.
-CEMfg was established to help small and medium manufacturers be a part of this Clean Energy Economy.
+The Appalachian region of 156 counties of Maryland, New York, Ohio, Pennsylvania, and West Virginia has been central in the coal energy sector which powered American manufacturing might, and to the natural gas industry which is now a cornerstone of America’s energy independence.
+CEMA was established to help small and medium manufacturers be a part of this Clean Energy Economy.
+This program is managed by Manufacturing Extension Partnership (MEP) organizations from five Appalachian states.
+The activities and intended outcomes of CEMA align with the National Institute of Standards and Technology (NIST) MEP and its mission to enhance the productivity and technological performance of U.S. manufacturing.

 Get Connected